Static Memory Management

 For any type t, Neut has a type &t.
 We'll call this type the noema type of t.
 We'll call a term e a noema if the type of e is a noema type.

 Unlike ordinary terms, a noema isn't discarded or copied even when used non-linearly.
 Also, Neut has primitives to read contents from noemata without consuming them.
-By utilizing these facts, we can avoid the disaster we have just seen.
+By using these facts, we can avoid the problem above.

 Let's see how we can use noemata, rewriting use-length and length.